microsoft/BuildTourHack/stories/2/211_Centennial.md

 This rather complicated bit of XML completes several important tasks:

-* The TargetUWP line pecifies where to copy the Win32 binaries.
+* The TargetUWP line specifies where to copy the Win32 binaries.
 In this example, the binaries will be copied to the **desktop** folder in the **Microsoft.Knowzy.UWP** project folder.

 * The ExcludeFilters line specifies that any .winmd files in the **Microsoft.Knowzy.WPF** output folder will not be copied to the output directory.